Spencer-Sch/candide-marketplace-info/README.md

 2. `getBoundingClientRect` is used to get the appropriate coordinates of the popover and the containing window

-3. If the coordinates of the popover exceed the limit of the window then the position of the popover is altered to be within the appropriate boundaries
+3. If the coordinates of the popover exceed the limit of the window then the position of the popover is adjusted to be within the appropriate boundaries

 4. The `🛈` icon is hovered and the popover transitions into view using `opacity` and `scale`